dwongster/dwongster/README.md

 ## E-Commerce Final Project
 analysis of a report of sales transactions for an e-commerce site.
 Appears to be a wholesaler of some type.
 Analyzed the range of products that were sold to see what items sold the best, what type of customers were most profitable, and any other type of insights.

+## Churn analysis project
+Analyze the factors that impact churn most and draw basic conclusions and develop recommendations on how to improve customer service.

 ## AB Testing analysis project
 Analysis of an AB test in an online store